gabrieldocs/gabrieldocs/README.md

 ### Lucas Gabriel G. dos Santos

 - ⚡ Fulltime web developer at - [UNINTA](https://uninta.edu.br/)
-- 🔭 I’m currently working on UX/UI
+- 🔭 I’m currently working with Moodle Plugin Development and have interests on UX/UI for web
 -  📫 How to reach me: lucas.gabriel@uninta.edu.br

 <!--